 2003: Atlanta and North Georgia, wedding, then SAV and back to ATL.
 Ford Taurus, (OH plates).
 Decent car, one of the millions Ford built for rental agencies just to say they had ‘sold’ the most cars of any marque.

 2005: Buffalo/Niagara Falls/Toronto/Erie.
-Alamo at BUF gave us a PA plate Chrysler Sebring two-door (with two kids) and were fairly unapologetic about it.
+Alamo at BUF gave us a PA plate Chrysler Sebring two-door (with two kids) and was fairly unapologetic about it.
 I’ve never driven a two-door car since.

 2006: Nashville/Knoxville/NC/VA.
 Enterprise Kia Sedona (TN plates).
 Delightful minivan, I’d buy one today if they were still made.